 Note: The price stated above is an approximate value.
 Due to sharp fluctuations in the exchange rate of the South African Rand, the final price for this trip will be calculated at the time of enquiry based on the latest exchange rate.

-Trails Guide course in Southern Africa
+Apprentice Trails Guide in Southern Africa

-As a student in our Trails Guide course you wander breathtaking wilderness paths in Southern Africa, get to know the local animal and plant life and acquire the most important behavioural strategies a ranger needs to know.
+As a student in our Trails Guide course, you wander breathtaking wilderness paths in Southern Africa, get to know the local animal and plant life and acquire the most important behavioural strategies a ranger needs to know.

 Arrival and orientation in Southern Africa